smacoh/LoL_Analysis/README.md

 ### Introducing the Dataset

 The dataset has a total of 150180 rows and 161 columns.
+For each match, there are ten rows for each of the ten individual players and two rows for each of the two teams.
 An explanation of the columns relevant to my analysis and are shown below:

 | **Column Name** | **Definition** |
 | ------------------- | ------------------------------------------------------------ |